mdnoaman/colour-changing-fire-led-simulation/README.md

 fire simulation using ws2812 led strips with "flame" colour changing effect is established.

 This program is originally taken from https://github.com/FastLED/FastLED/tree/master/examples/Fire2012 page and modified for my project.
-I have mainly modified the color scheme in order to get slowing blending of colour of the fire effect.
-The belnding effect was rather smooth.
-For my project, I installed leds inside a rather small foam hose and therefore I only used small number of leds (7), so I had to adapt other parameters in the code.
-Even with such small number the result was quite impressive.
+I have mainly modified the color scheme in order to get slow and smoothe blending of colour of the fire effect.
+With properly chosen paramters the effect could appear more dynamic and non-monotoous.
+For the hardware side, I have use a small foam hose (~15cm).
+The hose was thick so it blended the light evenly in all directions.
+Even though the number of leds used was only 7, the effect turned out to be quite soothing when parameters were adapted.
 Modifying the colour scheme gives a new dimension in creating the illusion with the colourful fire.